hiejulia/flight-booking/README.md

     + Hystrix provides a dashboard UI `locahost:7979`
     + Turbine stream `http://localhost:8989/turbine.stream`
     + Hystrix uses RabbitMQ to send metrics data feed to Turbine
+    + Config and collect metrics and tracing from all services
 + UUA servvice
     + User account & Authentication - security of the application
     + /token endpoint to retrieve a token